Truvelo Speed Camera UK Guide (2026)

 What do the white lines on the road mean?

 The three white lines painted on the road surface near a Truvelo camera serve as a secondary speed verification system.
-This is a legal requirement under UK law for all unmanned speed enforcement devices; radar or laser alone is not sufficient evidence.
+This is a legal requirement under UK law for all unmanned speed enforcement devices; the piezo sensor reading alone is not sufficient evidence.

 When an image is taken, enforcement officers can calculate how far the vehicle has travelled between the camera trigger point and the central line, cross-referencing this with the primary sensor reading.
 The spacing of the lines is calibrated so that the distance travelled is proportional to speed, making any dispute over the recorded figure very difficult to sustain.